 There is nothing quite as powerful as the collective prayer of God’s people.
 We want God’s favor and presence in our church; in our lives; and in our communities.

-Beginning Sunday, March 1, 2020, we’ll begin a 21 day period of prayer and fasting.
+Beginning with the New Year, we’ll begin a 21 day period of prayer and fasting.
 We’re asking you to make this a priority in your life and in the life of HSC.

 How does this work?